Devdas (1955 film): Plot

-Devdas goes away for some years to live and study in a boarding school in the city of Calcutta (now Kolkata).
-When, after finishing school, Devdas (Dilip Kumar) returns to his village, Paro (Suchitra Sen) looks forward to their childhood love blossoming into their lifelong journey together in marriage.
-Of course, according to the prevailing social custom, Paro's parents would have to approach Devdas' parents and propose a marriage of Paro to Devdas as Paro has longed for.
+Devdas leaves for some years to study at a boarding school in Calcutta (now Kolkata).
+When, after finishing school, Devdas (Dilip Kumar) returns to the village, Paro (Suchitra Sen) looks forward to their childhood love leading to marriage.
+According to the prevailing social custom, Paro's parents would have to approach Devdas' parents and propose marriage.

 When Paro's grandmother (Sarita Devi) makes the proposal to Devdas' mother (Pratima Devi), the latter rejects her.
 To demonstrate his own social status, Paro's father, Nilkant (Shivraj) then finds an even richer husband for Paro.

 When Paro learns of her planned marriage, she risks her honor to meet Devdas at night, desperately believing that Devdas will quickly accept her hand in marriage.
-Devdas meekly seeks his parents' permission to marry Paro, but Devdas' family was against him.
+Devdas meekly seeks his parents' permission to marry Paro, but Devdas' family forbids it.

-In a weak-minded state, Devdas then flees to Calcutta, and from there, he writes a letter to Paro, saying that they were only friends and there was no love between them.
-But soon realizing his mistake, he goes back to the village and tells Paro that he is ready to do anything needed to save their love.
+In a weak-minded state, Devdas flees to Calcutta, and from there, he writes a letter to Paro, saying that they were only friends and there was no love between them.
+Soon, realizing his mistake, he goes back to the village and tells Paro that he is ready to do anything needed to save their love.

-By now, Paro's marriage plans are in an advanced stage, and she declines to go back to Devdas and chides him for his cowardice and vacillation.
+By now, Paro's marriage plans are at an advanced stage, and she declines to go back to Devdas and chides him for his cowardice and vacillation.
 Parvati's marriage is finalized with a wealthy zamindar and widower (Moni Chatterjee) with children older than his young second wife-to-be.

-In Calcutta, Devdas' carousing friend, Chunni Babu (Motilal), introduces him to a courtesan named Chandramukhi (Vyjayanthimala).
-Devdas takes to heavy drinking at Chandramukhi's place, but the courtesan falls in love with him and looks after him.
-His health deteriorates because of a combination of excessive drinking and despair of life — a drawn-out form of suicide.
-Within him, he frequently compares Paro and Chandramukhi, remaining ambivalent as to whom he really loves.
+In Calcutta, Devdas' carousing friend, Chunni Babu (Motilal), introduces him to a tawaif named Chandramukhi (Vyjayanthimala).
+Devdas takes to heavy drinking at her house, but she falls in love with him and nurses him.
+His health deteriorates because of a combination of excessive drinking and despair — a drawn-out form of suicide.
+He frequently mentally compares Paro and Chandramukhi, remaining ambivalent as to whom he really loves.

-Sensing his fast-approaching death, Devdas returns to meet Paro to fulfill a vow that he would see her before he dies.
+Sensing his fast-approaching death, Devdas returns to meet Paro to fulfill a vow to see her before he dies.
 He dies at her doorstep on a dark, cold night.
-On hearing of the death of Devdas, Paro runs towards the door, disregarding "purdah", but her family members prevent her from stepping out of the door.
+On hearing of the death of Devdas, Paro runs towards the door, disregarding "purdah", but her family members prevent her from stepping outside.

-The movie powerfully depicts the prevailing social customs in Bengal in the early 1900s, which are largely responsible for preventing the happy ending of a genuine love story.